katebeavis/digital-garden/react/use-callback.md

 4. Incorporating component lazy loading (useMemo specifically)

 When a component is re-rendered, it creates new instances of all objects, including all the functions in it.

-**useCallback - Allows you to cache an instance of a function between renders**